 To submit documents please use the Form for Submitting New and Revised Unit Constitutions.
 By submitting this form, documents will be sent by the Chair of the Faculty Governance Organization to Dr. Dawn Blasko, Executive Director, Office of the University Faculty Senate.

-When the document is received at the Senate Office, it will be forwarded to the Chair of the Unit Constitution Subcommittee and Secretary of the Senate for review.
-If it is determined that the revisions can be efficiently handled by an electronic review, the revisions will be sent to the Unit Constitution Subcommittee.
+When the documents are received at the Senate Office, they will be posted in BoardEffect, and the Chair of the Unit Constitution Subcommittee and Secretary of the Senate will facilitate the review of the documents electronically.
+The person submitting the revisions will be contacted if there are any questions and/or recommendations from the Unit Constitution Subcommittee prior to subcommittee approval.

-If approved by the Subcommittee, the revision of the unit’s constitution will be placed on the next Senate Council Agenda.
-During the Senate Council meeting, the revisions will be voted on.
+If and when approved by the Subcommittee, the new constitution or revision of the unit’s constitution will be placed on the next Senate Council Agenda.
+During the Senate Council meeting, the item will be voted on.
 If approved for ratification, a memo will be sent to:

 The Dean/Chancellor of the College/Campus submitting the request